 “The applicant for approval to practice as a certified registered nurse anesthetist shall have . . . [e]arned at least a master’s degree, or post-master’s certificate in advanced practice nursing from an accredited graduate program in nurse anesthesia recognized by the Board [of Nursing]….
 The applicant for approval as a certified registered nurse anesthetist who graduated from an accredited school of nurse anesthesia prior to December 31, 2003, is exempt from the master’s degree requirement.”
 [Alabama Board of Nursing rules, sec.
 610-X-9- .01(1)(c) and (2)]

-Out-of-State Applicants: No explicit reference; the above provision, however, appears to implicitly apply to out-of-state applicants who meet the stated
+Out-of-State Applicants: No explicit reference; the above provision, however, appears to implicitly apply to out-of-state applicants who meet the stated requirements.

 A nurse anesthetist “may request Provisional Approval for practice as a graduate nurse anesthetist by submitting:

-(a) Official evidence of authorization to test from the National Board on Certification & Recertification for Nurse Anesthetists,
+(a) Official evidence of authorization to test from the National Board on Certification & Recertification for Nurse Anesthetists, or other certifying body approved by the Board of Nursing for the initial certification examination.

 (b) The name and address of the employer who will ensure the supervision of the provisional nurse anesthetist by a certified registered nurse anesthetist or a licensed physician.”